dipu-ray/NUB/Software Development I/Student Result Processing System/README.md

 - Support for more subjects or dynamic number of subjects.
 - Better input validation and error handling.
 - GUI version for easier use.

+---

+## 💡 Why This Project?
+This project is a great way to practice fundamental programming concepts such as:
+- Structures and arrays
+- File handling (for future versions)
+- Function design and modular code
+- User input and console output formatting